Trekking the Cordillera Blanca, Peru

 Flights, bus/taxi to Huaraz, personal insurances, personal equipment, alcoholic drinks

-A typical day on the Alpamayo loop trek
+A typical day on the trek

 Once we leave the town of Huaraz we’ll be camping in the mountains.
-We have a daily daily routine that goes like this:
+We have a daily routine that goes like this:

 Every morning starting at around 7.00 we bring you hot tea or coffee to the tent.
 Then as you pack your day pack and the duffel for the donkeys back we prepare your breakfast.
 By 8:30/9:00 we’ll start walking on the trails.
 After a picnic lunch we hike several more hours to reach the camp for the next night.
 Now you’ll have some time to get cleaned up and for relaxation.
 After a delicious dinner, chances are you’ll be scurrying to the warmth of your sleeping bag shortly after dinner.
 Nights come early close to the equator and the temperature drops quickly once the sun goes down.